 The University of Delaware accepts credits from higher education, degree-granting institutions that are regionally-accredited by the appropriate body and at the appropriate higher educational level.
 Institutions outside the US must have comparable recognition by the national Ministry of Education of that country.
 College level coursework completed at degree-granting colleges/universities with other accreditation may be eligible for transfer credit.
 Contact the Office of the University Registrar (firstname.lastname@example.org) for additional information.

 To transfer credits from approved institutions, students must submit official transcripts and official test scores from acceptable sources.
 Coursework will only transfer for grades of “C” or better in college-level courses.
-Remedial coursework, CLEP scores, Pass/Fail grades, life experiences, and military courses are not accepted for transfer of credit.
+Remedial coursework, CLEP scores, Pass/Fail grades, and life experiences are not accepted for transfer of credit.
 Course content not aligning with the University’s curriculum may not transfer.
 Additionally, academic departments may require students to repeat outdated courses and/or coursework completed more than seven calendar years earlier.
 Courses taken under a different credit system will be converted to UD semester hours, ex: quarter hours x 2/3 (or .67) = semester hours.

 The Office of the University Registrar will complete a preliminary evaluation of transfer credit for students offered admission to the University of Delaware.
 At times, courses that received a preliminary evaluation of general elective credit may prove to be directly equivalent to a UD course, if re-evaluated by the appropriate academic department.
 Only admitted students that have earned and transferred credits to UD may pursue re-evaluation - third-parties, parents, etc. may not pursue re-evaluation of coursework.
 Students pursuing re-evaluation of departmental elective credits will need to provide course descriptions for faculty review.
 The final determination regarding equivalent coursework and the number of credit hours applicable to the program at the University of Delaware rests with the academic departments.